 If you haven’t yet visited Beck’s Mill, this is an Indiana historic site you won’t want to miss!
 It is located along the Buffalo Trace, just south of Salem.
 Visitors to this site are first impressed by the picturesque setting of a gristmill from days long gone, perched on the banks of a meandering stream, shaded by the forest rising behind it.
 The stream is fed by the second largest spring in Indiana, which pours from the rocky bluff that forms the backdrop of the scene.
 Now restored and back in service, the mill has been opened to show the public firsthand how these mills once operated.

-The mill also has a shaded picnic area, where visitors can relax and enjoy the waterfall, the creek, or the historic Beck’s Mill Bridge, just in front of the mill.
+The mill also has a shaded picnic area, where visitors can relax and enjoy the waterfall and the creek.
 Walking around the paths here, the visitor will undoubtedly notice the unique architecture of the remains from the Beck’s homestead: a footbridge, bench, planter, and greenhouse are each decorated with hundreds of geodes.
 Just up the hill is Beck’s Cemetery, established in 1840, where many of the family descendants are buried, including George Beck, Sr., the founder of the site.

 So peaceful and serene, it’s hard to believe this place was once a bustling settlement, built up around the mill, which was operating 24-hrs a day to keep up with the demand.
 As with most mills in this era, settlers arrived from miles around, sometimes waiting two or three days for their turn in line.